php-school/workshop-manager/README.md

 ### Self-update

 Keeping the workshop manager up to date is just as important as updated the workshops themselves.
-We're not perfect and there are probably bugs in here, or maybe we'll launch some uber cool features, either way you should run this on a regular basis.
+We're not perfect and there are probably bugs, or maybe we'll launch some uber cool features, either way you should run this on a regular basis.

 ```sh
  workshop-manager self-update
 ```

-You can then continue using the workshop manager as you was before.
+You can then continue using the workshop manager as you were before.

 ### Rollback